 The Borough Council makes the final decision in regard to recommendations by the Architectural Review Board.

 The Architectural Review Board has compiled a comprehensive Design Guide for maintaining and rehabilitating all structures in the commercial and limited commercial districts.

-Anyone contemplating any changes or additions to any structures in these districts should consult and comply with the information in the Design Guide at the bottom of this page.
+Anyone contemplating any changes or additions to any structures in these districts should consult and comply with the information in the Design Guide located in the Forms section under ARB and Building.

 The Borough of Milford Building Department guides property owners, developers, and builders in construction that meets the regulations, procedures, and ordinances set down by the Borough of Milford.

 Contact the building inspector when planning new construction or to secure a building permit for an addition or for making improvements to an existing residential or commercial structure.